-In partnership with IRCC (Immigration Refugees & Citizenship Canada), Boys & Girls Clubs of Calgary is able to offer multiple services to New to Canada Youth through our Beltline Youth Connections Program.
+In partnership with IRCC (Immigration Refugees & Citizenship Canada), Boys & Girls Clubs of Calgary is able to offer multiple services to New to Canada Youth through our Building Youth Connections program.

-- 244 New-to-Canada youth were served through our Building Youth Connections program
+- 350 young newcomers were served in 2019 through our Building Youth Connections program.

 - 87% of Newcomer youth felt a sense of belonging and inclusion at the Building Youth Connections program.

 - 83% of youth said because of the program they felt they had more purpose in life.